Click here for the 2023 CONFERNCE!

 Cyber+ Law Student Scholarship Fund

 The Center is partnering with the Cleveland Metropolitan Bar Association's Cyber+ Section to create the Cyber+ Law Student Scholarship Fund.
-This fund will provide financial support to Cleveland-Marshall law students and students from other local law schools who are pursuing professional interests in Cybersecurity, Data Privacy and Emerging Technologies.
+This fund will provide financial support to CSU College of Law students and students from other local law schools who are pursuing professional interests in Cybersecurity, Data Privacy and Emerging Technologies.

 Samuel Levine, FTC